 Land use for bioenergy: synergies and trade-offs

-Floor van der Hilst, Associate Professor at the Copernicus Institute of Sustainable Development, Utrecht University, Netherlands
+Floor van der Hilst, Associate Professor at the Copernicus Institute of Sustainable Development, Utrecht University, The Netherlands

-Explaining sustainable forest bioenergy pathways towards climate goals
+How sustainable forest bioenergy contributes to climate goals

 Annette Cowie, Senior Principal Research Scientist Climate, NSW Department of Primary Industries | Agriculture, Australia

-New Biofuture workstream on sustainability governance and biomass quantification
+New Biofuture Platform workstream on sustainability governance and biomass quantification